Healthy Eating & Physical Activity for Life

 The NIDDK has supported many research projects to learn more about diet, physical activity, and weight management.
 For example, recent studies suggest that

-- first-time mothers who respond effectively to their infant’s cues for hunger, sleep, feeding, and other infant behaviors may help improve their children’s body mass index (BMI) scores through age 3 years, according to results of the Intervention Nurses Start Infants Growing on Health Trajectories (INSIGHT) study.
+- first-time mothers who learned how to respond effectively to their infant’s cues for hunger, sleep, feeding, and other infant behaviors helped improve their children’s body mass index (BMI) scores at 3 years old, according to results of the Intervention Nurses Start Infants Growing on Health Trajectories (INSIGHT) study.
 Second siblings also benefit from the responsive parenting strategies that their parents had applied with their first-born infants, as measured when the second babies are 1 year old, according to a follow-up study called SIBSIGHT.